 We recommend that you have a personal vehicle or are able to arrange your transportation to and from the field station, whether it is by bike or carpooling.
 The public transportation system does not provide service to the field station in Reno; Las Vegas Route 203 will drop you within a block of the Mojave field station.

-Unless otherwise noted in the position description, no. In order to participate in the Nevada Conservation Corps you must be available from the start through the end date.
+Unless otherwise noted in your position description, no. In order to participate in the Nevada Conservation Corps you must be available from the start through the end date.

 Your work schedule will be dictated by your project site and the distance between the field station.
 Many crews will be assigned to several projects throughout the season, therefore there may be a mixture of both 4 and 8 day camping trips.
 All schedules are subject to change due to unpredictable circumstances.

 Within two weeks of the beginning of the program you will get your crew assignment.
 We make a very careful assessment of individual capacity and consider crew dynamics an important aspect of the NCC experience.